Yolinux.com Tutorial

 Set "gpgcheck=0" to avoid the signature check.

-For the option "gpgcheck=1" to work, use the "rpm --import GPG-KEY commands as detailed above in section one of the RPM tutorial.
+For the option "gpgcheck=1" to work, use the "rpm --import GPG-KEY commands as detailed the RPM tutorial.

 [root@server2 ~]# rpm --import /usr/share/rhn/RPM-GPG-KEY